How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Step 1.
 Prepare a new HDD/SSD and a SATA cable.

-Note that space on the new hard drive/SSD must be bigger than the system C drive used space on the source disk.
+Note The new hard drive/SSD must have more free space than the system C drive used space on the source disk.

 prepare new hard drive and sata cable